jeaye/blog.jeaye.com/_drafts/2017-02-28-clojure-apartments.md

 ---
 title: Finding an apartment with Clojure
-tags: [clojure, apartment, irc, bot, sf]
+tags: [clojure, apartment, irc, bot, sf, padwatch, apartment-finder]
 ---

 Finding a reasonably-priced apartment in the Bay Area can be a stressful job.